simeononsecurity/simeononsecurity.ch/content/articles/comptias-security-plus-sy0-601-what-do-you-need-to-know/index.en.md

 - **Identify network attacks**: Network attacks target vulnerabilities in network protocols and devices to gain unauthorized access to data or cause disruption.
 Examples include port scanning, packet sniffing, and man-in-the-middle attacks.
 Knowing how to detect and defend against these types of attacks is critical for network security.

 - **Describe vulnerability scanning concepts**: Vulnerability scanning involves using tools to identify weaknesses in computer systems and networks.
-This process helps organizations identify potential security risks so that they can be addressed before they are exploited by attackers.
+This process helps organizations identify potential security risks so that they can be addressed before they're exploited by attackers.
 Understanding vulnerability scanning concepts and tools is important for maintaining a secure environment.1

 2. **Architecture and Design**

 The Architecture and Design domain of CompTIA Security+ certification exam covers the following topics:

 - **Implement secure network architecture concepts**: This includes designing and implementing secure network topologies, such as perimeter networks, demilitarized zones (DMZ), and VLANs.
-Additionally, it covers the implementation of network security devices, such as firewalls, routers, and switches.
+Also, it covers the implementation of network security devices, such as firewalls, routers, and switches.

 - **Implement secure systems design**: This involves the implementation of security controls in the design of systems, such as operating systems, applications, and databases.
 It also covers the integration of security controls into the software development life cycle (SDLC).